appvision-gmbh/json2typescript/README.md

 let jsonStr: string = ...;
 let jsonObj: object = JSON.parse(jsonStr);

-// Now you can map the string to the object automatically let user: User = JsonConvert.deserialize(jsonObj, User);
+// Now you can map the json object to the TypeScript object automatically let jsonConvert: JsonConvert = new JsonConvert();
+let user: User = jsonConvert.deserializeObject(jsonObj, User);
 console.log(user); // prints User{ ... } in JavaScript runtime, not Object{ ... }
 ```

+> Tip: All `serialize()` and `deserialize()` methods may throw an exception in case of failure.
+Make sure you catch the errors in production!

 ---

 # Changelog

 See the changelog in the seperate file for bug fixes, new features and breaking changes: [Changelog](CHANGELOG.md)

+> Tip: Version 1.0.0 has several breaking changes.
+When upgrading from `json2typescript` < 1.0.0, please make sure you fix these issues.

 ---